top of page

 The track offers a continental platform for youth enterprises from across Africa to position their solutions for adoption, partnership, and scale within national and regional WASH systems.

-Systems reform and investments dialogues
+Systems reform and investments marketplace

 Lead organisations: African Development Bank (tbd) and AU-AIP